Get Out of Jail Free card

-A Get Out of Jail Free card is an element of the board game Monopoly which has become a popular metaphor for something that will get one out of an undesired situation.
+A Get Out of Jail Free card is an element of the board game Monopoly.
+It has since become a popular metaphor for something that will get one out of an undesired situation without any repercussions.

 Use in the game

-The original U.S. version of the board game Monopoly has two Get Out of Jail Free cards, with distinctive artwork.
+The original American version of the board game Monopoly has two Get Out of Jail Free cards, with distinctive artwork.
 One, a "Community Chest" card, depicts a winged version of the game's mascot, Mr. Monopoly, in his tuxedo as he flies out of an open birdcage.
 The other, a "Chance" card, shows him booted out of a prison cell in a striped convict uniform.
 More modern versions of the game have more simply illustrated cards with a set of four jail bars, with the middle two bent outwards, implying a prison escape.

 Players move around the Monopoly board according to dice throws.
 Most of the tiles players land on are properties that can be bought.
 There is also a tile, the Jail, that can hold players and cause them to lose their turn until certain conditions are met.
 They can end up in this space by landing on the "Go to Jail" tile, throwing three doubles in a row, or drawing a "Go to Jail" card from Community Chest or Chance.
-The Get Out of Jail Free card frees the player from jail to continue playing and progress around the board without paying a fee, then must be returned to the respective deck upon playing it.
+The Get Out of Jail Free card frees the player from jail to continue playing and progress around the board without paying a fine, then must be returned to the respective deck upon playing it.

 As the card's text says, it can also be sold by the possessing player to another player for a price that is "agreeable by both".